-In addition to being large, successful companies, Nike, Pepsi, and Apple have something else in common: the average American consumer can recognize each company's logo without hesitation.
+Logo Design Process: In addition to being large, successful companies, Nike, Pepsi, and Apple have something else in common: the average American consumer can recognize each company's logo without hesitation.
 A successful logo is simple and represents the company it represents.
 A strong logo takes time, money, and effort to create.
 Designing a small representation of an entire company can be a daunting task, but if the process is done right, a logo can be a very effective marketing vehicle.
-All creative professionals have different workflow systems, and there are many different paths to a successful endpoint; but the general sequence of the process is usually the same.
+All creative professionals have different workflow systems, and there are many different paths to successful endpoints; but the general sequence of the process is often the same.

 The first part of the logo design process includes a discussion with the client about the company's goals and visual aesthetic.
 Then comes the research and development phase.
 Next comes the production of drafts, and finally refines and develops the brand identity using the new logo design.
 Drawing the logo on the computer is only a small part of the process; Research and preparation usually take up most of the time.
 Despite the simplicity and small size of the final product, designing a logo can be a surprisingly complex process.
 In this article, I will break down the 7 steps in the process.